A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 If your goal is to prevent pregnancy, you should be very careful when using breastfeeding as a form of birth control.
 Because ovulation occurs before menstruation, you will not know if you are experiencing a fertile period before your period returns.

-The best way to ensure breastfeeding works is to exclusively breastfeed and supplement with other birth control methods after a few months of breastfeeding.
+The best way to ensure breastfeeding works is to exclusively breastfeed and use a back-up form of birth control if you can answer yes to any of these questions:

 How to Exclusively Breastfeed